jim-schwoebel/nala/README.md

 ... more to come into the future!

+## Projects that use Nala Framework

+Here are some other projects that have used the Nala Framework:

+* [Greta](https://github.com/protea-earth/greta) - a voice assistant for climate change.

 ## Feedback
 Any feedback this repository is greatly appreciated.
 * If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/nala/issues).